 In 1931, the N.C.
 General Assembly redefined the University of North Carolina to include three state-supported institutions: the campus at Chapel Hill (now the University of North Carolina at Chapel Hill), North Carolina State College (now North Carolina State University at Raleigh), and Woman's College (now the University of North Carolina at Greensboro).
 The new multi-campus University operated with one board of trustees and one president.
-By 1969, three additional campuses had joined the University through legislative action: the University of North Carolina at Charlotte, the University of North Carolina at Asheville, and the University of North Carolina at Wilmington.
+By 1969, three additional campuses had joined the University through legislative action: the University of North Carolina at Wilmington.